 Bring out the best in your ingredients with these easy tips and variations.
 Making this grilled lemon butter salmon is so simple, and these helpful suggestions make it even simpler!

-- Oven Method: To bake instead of grill, preheat your oven to 375˚F. Bake the salmon packet for 15 to 18 minutes, and then open up the packet and continue to bake for 10 more minutes, or until internal temperature of the fish registers at 145˚F.
+- Oven Method: To bake the salmon in foil in the oven, preheat your oven to 375˚F. Bake the salmon packet for 15 to 18 minutes, and then open up the packet and continue to bake for 10 more minutes, or until the internal temperature of the fish registers at 145˚F.